feurbano/bear_data/README.md

 * *notes*: Open field where general notes on the deployment can be added.

 #### Table research_groups
 Research groups that joined the project.
-At the moment, only Provincia di Trento is in.

 Fields: